tyreer/json-dedupe/README.md

 1. **Date Comparison**: Records with newer dates are preferred
 2. **Tie-Breaker**: If dates are identical, the last record in the input is preferred
-3. **Cross-Conflicts**: If a record conflicts by both ID and email with different records, an error is raised
+3. **Cross-Conflicts**: Records with both ID and email conflicts are resolved by preferring the newest date

 ### Field Merging